-You may have heard of folate.
 Too little of this essential B vitamin is known for contributing to anemia and increasing the risk of a pregnant woman having a baby with a neural tube defect.
 Older people whose diets don’t include a lot of fruits and vegetables or fortified breakfast cereals may be falling short.

 Joanne Koenig Coste, a former caregiver who works with older people, says that smoothies made with yogurt, fruit, and even vegetables can be an attractive option for people who have lost their appetite, have trouble chewing, or have a dry mouth.
 "I used to make one for my mother with spinach, yogurt, a little orange juice, and a little pistachio ice cream," she says.
 "My mother loved it.
 I'd divide it into small portions and freeze them for her.
 She'd take it out in the morning and have it for lunch."
 Another favorite: a smoothie of vanilla yogurt, a little molasses and maple syrup, and a small scoop of vanilla ice cream.

 How to hit the mark: Many foods are fortified with vitamin D, including cereals, milk, some yogurts, and juices.
 Few foods naturally contain vitamin D. However, vitamin D is found in salmon, tuna, and eggs.
-Researchers are currently debating what the recommended level of vitamin D for optimal health should be.
+Researchers are studying what the recommended level of vitamin D for optimal health should be.
 Many experts think older people need to take vitamin D supplements, since the skin becomes less efficient at producing the vitamin from sunlight as we age.
 For now, the best advice is to talk to your healthcare provider.

 How to hit the mark: Fruits and vegetables are by far the richest dietary sources of potassium.
 Banana, prunes, plums, and potatoes with their skin are particularly rich in potassium.
 By helping yourself to fruits and vegetables at every meal, you can get enough potassium.
 If you’re considering potassium supplements, talk to your doctor first.
 Just as too little potassium can be a problem, too much potassium can be very dangerous for your health.

 How to hit the mark: Nutrition experts recommend helping yourself to at least two servings of fish a week.
 Salmon, tuna, sardines, and mackerel are especially high in omega-3 fats.
 Some vegetable sources of omega 3 include soybeans, walnuts, flaxseed, and canola oil.
-Omega 3 supplements are available but be sure to talk to your doctor before you begin taking any supplements.
+Omega 3 supplements are available but talk to your doctor before you begin taking any supplements.

-If you're an adult child trying to help your parents get more omega-3s, Coste says to make it as easy as possible for them.
+If you're an adult trying to help your parents get more omega-3s, Coste says to make it as easy as possible for them.
 She suggests buying canned salmon to put on salad.
 "You can get little cans or open bigger cans and put them in a plastic container," she says.
 "Put mixed greens in another container.
 Then all they have to do is open the containers up and toss them together with salad dressing."